thenalab/thenacore/docs/src/developing/clients/jsonrpc-api.md

 - `<string>` - Pubkey of account delegate to query, as base-58 encoded string
 - `<object>` - Either:
   - `mint: <string>` - Pubkey of the specific token Mint to limit accounts to, as base-58 encoded string; or
-  - `programId: <string>` - Pubkey of the Token program that owns the accounts, as base-58 encoded string
+  - `programId: <string>` - Pubkey of the Token program ID that owns the accounts, as base-58 encoded string
 - `<object>` - (optional) Configuration object containing the following optional fields:
   - (optional) [Commitment](jsonrpc-api.md#configuring-state-commitment)
   - `encoding: <string>` - encoding for Account data, either "base58" (_slow_), "base64", "base64+zstd" or "jsonParsed".